swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondropratemodified.md

 ---

 # OnDropRateModified
-This event is triggered when drop_rate_modified is triggered
+This event is triggered when drop_rate_modified is triggered.
 ::: tabs
 @tab Lua
 ```lua